Allie (wrestler): Dark Allie (2018–2019)

-All Elite Wrestling (2019–present)
+All Elite Wrestling (2019–2023)

-It was announced on the March 21, 2019 edition of "Road to Double or Nothing" that Allie had signed with All Elite Wrestling (AEW).
+It was announced on the March 21, 2019, edition of "Road to Double or Nothing" that Allie had signed with All Elite Wrestling (AEW).
 She debuted at Fyter Fest, defeating Leva Bates after a superkick.
 At Fight for the Fallen, she was defeated by Brandi Rhodes.
 Allie also was part of the AEW Women's Casino Battle Royal at All Out getting eliminated at number 16 by eventual winner Nyla Rose after working with Britt Baker to eliminate Rhodes.

 On the November 27 episode of AEW Dynamite, Allie debuted a variation of her "Dark Allie" character The Bunny appearing as a manager/valet for her husband The Blade and his partner The Butcher by making an entrance via a hole in the mat of the ring and attacking Cody, turning heel in the process.
 In May 2020, Allie ceased appearing with The Butcher and The Blade and began a romantic storyline with Q. T. Marshall, thus turning face in the process.
 On the June 2 episode of AEW Dark, Allie arrived with Marshall to the arena in a corvette and accompanied him to the ring for his match to Brandi and Dustin Rhodes's behest.
 After a couple of months of managing Marshall and Rhodes, Allie returned to in-ring competition on the June 16 episode of AEW Dark, by teaming with Brandi Rhodes and defeating the team of Kenzie Paige and Red Velvet.
 Allie and Brandi, now known as "The Nightmare Sisters", entered the Women's Tag Team Cup Tournament, which started on August 3.
 The Nightmare Sisters advanced to the final, when they were defeated by the team of Diamante and Ivelisse.